How to prevent age-related macular degeneration?

 The Cochrane Review found blue-light filtering spectacle lenses offer minimal benefits for computer-related eye strain in daily use.
 Here are practical ways to protect your eyes:

-- Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet away for 20 seconds
+• Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet away for 20 seconds

-- Keep a humidifier running in dry indoor spaces
+• Keep a humidifier running in dry indoor spaces

-- Cut back on screen time, especially before bed
+• Cut back on screen time, especially before bed

 Conclusion`

-Take Action Now to Preserve Your Vision
+Act Now to Protect Your Vision

 Age-related macular degeneration affects many people, but science shows it’s not inevitable.
 As we’ve covered, you have multiple ways to protect your central vision from this condition.